aisgbnok/Git-Github-Example-Template/README.md

+## NOTE :

+**BREAKING CHANGES COMING SOON**

+This is going to be getting some significant changes within the next few days.
+I want to transition this repository into a general learning space for Git & GitHub.

+I started working on this repo over my college Christmas vacation to help teach my high school computer teacher how to use Git & GitHub and help her teach her students Git & GitHub.
+I think that learning Git & GitHub in high school would be beneficial to many students, and while it seems daunting it really isn't that bad.
+I know it would have helped me with many of my projects while I was in high school.

+So currently I have an external Google Slides presentation that explains Git & GitHub, and then this template repository is used near the end to actually have the students tangibly learn and use Git & GitHub.

+I think I want to transition this repo into a more comprehensive Git & GitHub tips & tricks & learning space for basic and even more advanced concepts.
+Like for example I always forget how to transfer my GPG keys when I reset my laptop & PC every 6 months.

+### The Goal :

+- Transition this repo into a more comprehensive and inclusive Git & GitHub learning space.
+- Provide a very basic tutorial along with a presentation for understanding Git & GitHub.
+- House more detailed and complicated Git & GitHub tips & tricks for myself and others.

+I want to complete the majority of this by next wednesday, january 19th.
+Wish me luck! 👍

 # Git & GitHub Example

 This repository is used as an example space for understanding Git & GitHub.
 Feel free to copy this